chrismojekwu/react-smartmultiparts/README.md

 ```

 ### Required Attribute
 You can require applicable input types by using an exclamation point at the end of its field name string.

+### User Messages

 ## Styling: